Where Did 420 Originate

 The Confusion of Cannabis Legalization

-What’s occurring with cannabis legalization in the U.S. also is being reflected in Canada and even Mexico.
-And numerous European countries even are starting to broaden the legalization of both medical and adult-use cannabis.
+What’s occurring with cannabis legalization in the U.S. is also reflected in Canada and Mexico.
+And numerous European countries are starting to broaden the legalization of medical and adult-use cannabis.

 However, no matter how many beneficial advantages are presented for cannabis legalization or how many examples of states and nations legalizing it, there will always be several who don’t want to see it legally endorsed.
 Old prejudices are hard to conquer, and cannabis has concentrated on severe, state-sponsored discrimination for so long now.